 In most cases, a Traffic Regulation Order (TRO) will be required to make Spaces for People projects permanent.
-Details of all TROs currently proposed by the council can be found here.
+Details of all Spaces for People TROs proposed by the council (current and completed) can be found here.

-This webpage provides an overview of all the infrastructure delivered through the Spaces for People programme, including those measures that will not be retained.
+This webpage provides an overview of all the infrastructure delivered through the Spaces for People programme, including those measures that have not been permanently retained.

 A street-by-street approach was adopted, with temporary measures introduced to prioritise pedestrian space around our transport centres, core shopping streets and identified pinch points.